CesiumGS/3d-tiles/TileFormats/Points/README.md

 #### Positions Only

-In this minimal example, we place 4 points on the corners of a unit length square.
+This minimal example has four points on the corners of a unit length square.

 ```javascript
 var featureTableJSON = {